Precursors to anarchism: Early Protestantism

 Some Reformation currents (like radical reformist movement of Anabaptists) are sometimes accredited as the religious forerunners of modern anarchism.
-Even though it was a religious revolution and strengthened the state, it also open the road for the humanistic values of the French Revolution.
+Even though it was a religious revolution and strengthened the state, it also opened the road for the humanistic values of the French Revolution.
 During the English Civil War, Christian anarchism found one of its most articulate forerunners in Gerrard Winstanley, who was part of the Diggers movement.
 Winstanley published a pamphlet calling for communal ownership and social and economic organization in small agrarian communities.
 Drawing on the Bible, he argued that "the blessings of the earth" should "be common to all" and "none Lord over others".
 The Levellers and John Lilburne were noted to have opposed authority "in all its forms and aspects", which resulted in Lilburne's exile and later imprisonment by the Protectorate of Oliver Cromwell.

 In the New World, religious dissenter Roger Williams founded the colony of Providence, Rhode Island after being run out of the theocratic Puritan Massachusetts Bay Colony in 1636.
 Unlike the Puritans, he scrupulously purchased land from local American Indians for his settlement.
 Williams' disciple William Harris, was described by the French individualist anarchist Émile Armand as having "thundered against the immorality of all earthly powers, and against the crime of all punishment," leading Armand to ask if he was "a mystical visionary or an isolated anarchist?"
 The Quaker sect, mostly because of their pantheism, had some anarchic tendencies—values that would later influence Benjamin Tucker.
 The first to use the term "anarchy" to mean something other than chaos was Louis-Armand, Baron de Lahontan in his Nouveaux voyages dans l'Amérique septentrionale (New Voyages in Northern America, 1703), where he described the indigenous American society which had no state, laws, prisons, priests or private property as being in anarchy.
 William Blake has also been said to espouse an anarchistic political position.